sigstore/root-signing/playbooks/ORCHESTRATION.md

 # Orchestration

-This playbook describes how to orchestrate a root signing event.
+This playbook describes how to orchestrate a root signing event and a pre-test.

 ## Pre-work